replace a disk in a running ZFS zpool

 At this point the zpool is being resilvered to make sure all data is on the new disk.
 Depending on the amount of data

 this can take a while.
-And while it’s running zpool status zroot
+And while it’s running zpool status zroot shows something like:

 # zpool status zroot